Katie Holmes, Jamie Foxx Relationship — Truth Behind Pregnancy, Engagement, And Marriage Claims

 Katie Holmes and Jamie Foxx hid their affair from the eyes of their fans and media for almost three years but now as they both were recently spotted holding hands during a romantic walk in Malibu, California, they unofficially confirmed their relationship.

-Even before they were officially together, different news outlets published a lot of nonsense about their personal lives.
-As many of our readers remember this that it was not long ago when few publication outlets reported that Katie Holmes is apparently pregnant.
-Inquisitr debunked that nonsense about the actress’ personal life as the rubbish reports had no authentic source to verify the claims.
+Even before they were together, different news outlets published a lot of nonsense about their personal lives.
+As many of our readers remember, it was not long ago when a few publication outlets reported that Katie Holmes is apparently pregnant.
+Inquisitr debunked that nonsense about the actress’s personal life as the rubbish reports had no authentic source to verify the claims.

 “What I’ve learned about society today is that they’re so thirsty.
 Especially in tabloid world and social media world, they’re so thirsty to find any story,” Jamie had said during one of his interviews when it was asked about his inclination towards Tom Cruise’s ex-wife.
 “Sometimes when you read the stuff you’re like, ‘Wow!
 That’s so not true!'”

-Now, as Katie and Jamie are officially in a relationship, several reports are surfacing on an hourly basis about their romantic adventures.
+Now, as Katie and Jamie are reportedly in a relationship, several reports are surfacing on an hourly basis about their romantic adventures.
 Many are talking about an alleged marriage, and there are many who are spreading false news about a secret pregnancy.
 So, what exactly is going on with Katie and Jamie?

 Katie Holmes and Jamie Foxx Engaged?